SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Lighted Boat Parade

-On Friday, December 16 starting at from 6 pm, you can watch a parade of boats lit up with holiday decorations cruise along the SF waterfront.
+On Friday, December 15 starting at around 6 pm, you can watch a parade of boats lit up with holiday decorations cruise along the SF waterfront.
 This event is set up by the St. Francis Yacht Club.

 Head down to the Marina Green or Crissy Field to watch the parade of lights!